-In connection with the sale of the Preferred Shares on February 4, 2014, Josh Komberg, our CEO, was one of the Purchasers.
-Mr. Kornberg purchased 19,231 Preferred Shares for a purchase price of \$25,000 and received warrants to purchase 52 shares of common stock.
+In connection with the sale of the Series A Preferred Shares on February 4, 2014, Joshua Komberg, our President, Chief Executive Officer and Interim Chairman of the Board, was one of the purchasers.
+Mr. Komberg purchased 19,231 Series A Preferred Shares for a purchase price of \$25,000 and received warrants to purchase 52 shares of common stock.

-Finally, SOK invested in the July 2014 offering of convertible notes and warrants.
-In November 2014, the convertible noteholders agreed to convert certain balances of the convertible notes in connection with this offering, in consideration of the agreement to issue certain additional shares.
+SOK Partners, LLC ("SOK"), a 10% stockholder with Mr. Komberg and Dr. Samuel Herschkowitz as managing partners, invested in the July 2014 offering of convertible notes and warrants.
+In November 2014, the convertible noteholders agreed to convert certain balances of the convertible notes in connection with the public offering of the Units, in consideration of the agreement to issue certain additional shares.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Historical Financing - 2014 Sales of Convertible Notes and Warrants."
+In connection with the Unit Offering in August 2015, all such convertible notes were redeemed at a redemption price of 140% of the principal amount thereof, plus accrued and unpaid interest.
+The Company paid approximately \$163,000 to SOK in redemption of its convertible note.
+In addition, Ricardo Koenigsberger, a former director who resigned on June 5, 2015, is a holder of membership units of SOK Partners.